Md. Deputy Shot While Escorting Woman in Domestic Incident

 "He's a really great guy," Hofmann said.
 "We've been here the entire time with him and his family, supporting them and help them get through this very traumatic event."

-Hofmann said he visited Hogan as he awoke from surgery and appeared to be in "good spirits," considering the situation.
+Hofmann said he visited Hogan as he awoke from surgery and appeared to be in "good spirits."
 Hoffman said Hogan's family was having a difficult time.

-Earlier Thursday, the sheriff's office posted on Facebook, "Your prayers, posts and messages are appreciated."

 The Maryland State Police homicide unit is investigating the case.